marsdrums/ReSTIR-reworking/The gi pass explained/4) Specular.md

 The resolution pass is very similar to the one used for the diffuse component.
 The differences are:
 - The resolve pass for reflections uses 8 samples instead of 4.
 - Occlusion is no longer taken into account.
-- The radius for looking up samples into neighboring reservoirs is affected by roughness.
+- The radius for looking up samples into neighboring reservoirs is affected by roughness and pixel-sample distance.

 >[!WARNING]
 > Currently i'm always reading samples from 8 reservoirs.
-The number of averaged samples could be made proportional to material's roughness, with high-roughness materials needing more samples to average, and low-roughness material just a few or one.
+The number of averaged samples could be made proportional to spiral radius, with high-roughness materials needing more samples to average, and low-roughness material just a few or one.

-The spiral kernel's radius is no longer affected by occlusion, but rather by the distance between the shaded pixel and the hit point.
+The spiral kernel's radius is no longer affected by occlusion, but rather by roughness and the distance between the shaded pixel and the hit point.

-Like with diffuse, the resulting color isn't modulated by albedo to optimize the next filterning stage.
+Like with diffuse, the resulting color isn't modulated by albedo to optimize the next filtering stage.

 ## Temporal filtering (full-res)